Why Choose QNAP NAS

 An Admin can set privileges to access different files, as well as allocate your QNAP NAS resources to users.

 4K files and other high-resolution content used to take up too much storage space.
-Now, store all of your files with QNAP NAS, and can scale-as-you-go with multiple Expansion Units (up to 400TB per managed system).
+Now, store all of your files on QNAP NAS, and can scale-as-you-go with multiple Expansion Units (up to 400TB per managed system).

 AES-256 bit Encryption